VadymDenysiuk/weather-back/README.md

 ## Description

-To run the project, you need to create an .env file in the root of the project (the contents of the file can be found in .env.example)
+To run the project, you need to create an .env file in the root of the project.

 ## Project setup